rjo1970/fakefast/README.md

 ```

-* ResponseCodes are 200, unless overridden.
+* Status codes are 200, unless overridden.
-To set a different response code, open or create a `services.json` file in the same folder as your velocity macro and put an entry in for the service you want to change:
+To set a different status code, open or create a `services.json` file in the same folder as your velocity macro and put an entry in for the service you want to change:

 ```json